Health and Rehabilitation Sciences, Undecided

 Employment in health care and social assistance is projected to be the highest of all industries in the United States.
 Healthcare employment is projected to grow 19% from now until 2024, according to the U.S. Department of Labor.
 The sector will add more jobs than any other occupational category due to the aging population and increasing numbers of those with health insurance.
 That’s good news for Health and Rehabilitation Sciences graduates, who leave Ohio State with a solid education and plenty of practical experience in their chosen field.
 A college education in a health profession can lead to a career in a clinical setting, research, teaching, business, management and other options.
-It is also excellent preparation for graduate and/or professional school.
+It is also excellent preparation for graduate or professional school.